ktock/buildg/README.md

-# buildg: A tool to debug Dockerfile based on BuildKit
+# buildg: A tool to interactively debug Dockerfile

 `buildg` is a tool to interactively debug Dockerfile based on [BuildKit](https://github.com/moby/buildkit).